publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s149.md

                  if the Secretary, after consultation with the Administrator determines, on the basis of information published by the Environmental Protection Agency pursuant to section 108(f)(1)(A) of the Clean Air Act (other than clause (xvi)) that the project or program is likely to contribute to—

-                    (I) the attainment of a national ambient air quality standard; or
+                    (I) the attainment of a national ambient air quality standard in the designated nonattainment area; or

                     (II) the maintenance of a national ambient air quality standard in a maintenance area; and